Digestive Disease Clinic, LLC

 How should I prepare for a colonoscopy?

-The team at Digestive Disease Clinic gives you specific instructions on how to prepare for your colonoscopy.
+The team at Digestive Disease Clinic, LLC gives you specific instructions on how to prepare for your colonoscopy.
 In general, you’ll need to fast for several hours before your procedure.
 You may need to take a laxative or be given a preparation kit to clear your bowel.
 These steps help ensure Dr. Obioha has an unobstructed view of your colon during your procedure.

 What should I expect during a colonoscopy?